 Fast forward again through musical adventures in Broken Beat and presenting the Groovadelica radio show, I finally get around to holding off the DJing, remix and production work for other artists long enough for me to get back to what I love most – making soulful, uplifting music that makes people move.
 You can hear the fruits of my labour right here on my current album, aptly entitled “Take Your Time”!
 It took a while, but it’s here.

 So where am I at now?
 Well, after chasing a beautiful lady across the world to New Zealand and then coming back to London with her (and our two kids!)
 I’m soaking up the musical vibes and getting creative all over again.
-If you want to stay with my on my journey and get some great music, podcasts and DJ mixes in the process, just join my mailing list and I’ll send you my latest single for free.
+If you want to stay with my on my journey and get some great music, podcasts and DJ mixes in the process, just click here to join my mailing list and I’ll keep in touch with a load of free music and mixes.

 Till next time..